Photo courtesy of Murfreesboro Voice

 According to an open records request from the Murfreesboro Voice, ADA John Zimmerman responded to this development by sending an email to the lead narcotics detective with the subject “Bill just introduced.”
 The bill attached to the email, Tennessee Public Chapter 369, was signed into law in May of 2017, eight months prior to the 2018 sting.

 The law makes any industrial hemp products, whether ingestible or topical, legal to sell and possess in Tennessee as long as the items do not exceed the THC threshold of 0.3 percent.
 THC is the psychoactive chemical in marijuana that makes consumers high.
+The marijuana packaging containing these types of products should also make this clear.

 Due to this evidence (or lack of) and the subsequent confusion regarding the products illegality, four days after the sting Circuit Court Judge Royce Taylor allowed stores to reopen.
 During the hearing, ADA Zimmerman asked the judge to wait until another bill regarding medical marijuana was considered by the state Legislature, but the judge denied this request, stating that a decision could not legally be based on a future law.